Apple Cider Vinegar Baths (and Why You Should Try One)

 • Rinse hair with 1/4 cup ACV in 1 cup water for shiny hair.

 How do you use vinegar?
-Ever taken a vinegar bath?
+Ever taken an apple cider vinegar bath?

 There are many benefits to taking vinegar baths.
 Vinegar helps naturally balance the skins pH, softens skin and helps kill any yeast.